xtivia/speedray-cli/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to *use* Angular CLI, please direct them to [StackOverflow][stackoverflow].
-Please note that Angular CLI is still in early developer preview, and the core team's capacity to answer usage questions is limited.
+If you have questions about how to *use* Speedray CLI, please direct them to [StackOverflow][stackoverflow].
+Please note that Speedray CLI is still in early developer preview, and the core team's capacity to answer usage questions is limited.
 We are also available on [Gitter][gitter].

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by